February 2010 / December 2013

 - The Diocese of Cape Town was established in 1848.
 Its coat of arms marked the introduction of Anglican Church heraldry in South Africa.

 - Two more Boer republics the Orange Free State and the South African Republic were established in the 1850s.
-The OFS adopted official arms in 1857.
-The SAR approved arms in 1858, but appears not to have taken them into use until 1866.
+The OFS adopted official arms in 1857, and the SAR approved arms in 1858 but appears not to have taken them into use until 1866.

 - Charles Bell designed a coat of arms for the SA College in 1859.
 They are the earliest known academic arms (though the college didn't take them into use until 1888).

 - Natal's capital, Pietermaritzburg, assumed a coat of arms in 1861.
 They were the first example of civic heraldry in Natal.

 - David Tennant was granted arms by the Lord Lyon in 1872 : the first Scottish grant to a South African.

 - Cape Colony adopted an official coat of arms in 1875 ; they were formally granted by Queen Victoria in 1876.

 - A springbok was included in the crest of the arms granted to Edward Randles of Durban in 1875.
 This appears to have been the animal's debut in heraldry.